courageousillumination/deckr/README.md

 ```
 python manage.py test
 ```
-and the integration tests with
+and the integration tests (note you shouldn't be running the development server) with
 ```
 python manage.py harvest -S
 ```